-(a) Share option was valued using the Binomial valuation model.

-(b) Represents non-cash component and comprises club and car benefits and employer's contribution to CPF.

-(0) Value of remuneration shares was estimated based on closing price of ordinary shares on 13 March 2012, i.e. S\$8.90.

-(d) Fees and remuneration shares for non-executive Directors refer to those for 2011 financial year that are subject to approval by shareholders at the AGM in April 2012. (e) As announced to the Singapore Exchange Securities Trading Ltd, Mr David Conner is entitled to receive 488,029 OCBC ordinary shares on completion of his employment contract.
+- (a) Share option was valued using the Binomial valuation model. - Represents non-cash component and comprises club and car benefits and employer's contribution to CPF. - Value of remuneration shares was estimated based on closing price of ordinary shares on 13 March 2013, i.e. \$\$10.25. - (d) Fees and remuneration shares for NED refer to those for 2012 financial year that are subject to approval by shareholders at the AGM in April 2013. - (e) Comprises payments and benefits under an agreement with OCBC Management Services Pte Ltd up to 30 June 2012 (details are provided in the Directors' Report) and chairman fee (with effect from 1 July 2012), board fees, and remuneration shares for NED. - (f) Comprises compensation under his employment contract as CEO for period from 1 January to 14 April 2012, compensation as NED for period from 15 April to 31 December 2012, and announced to the Singapore Exchange Securities Trading Ltd on 17 April 2012, 488,029 OCBC ordinary shares on completion of employment contract. - Comprises compensation under his employment contract as CEO commencing 15 April 2012, as well as compensation when he was Senior Executive Vice President from 1 January 2012 to 14 April 2012.